 Northeast / East Coast Tour

-This is our SUPPORTED GROUP-TOUR through the fascinating diversity of the green north-east and along the breathtaking dry and sunny east coast of Tasmania.
+This is our SUPPORTED GROUP-TOUR through the green north-east and along the breathtaking sunny east coast.

-The north east with its temperate rainforests is a "hidden treasure" with very few tourists but many places to discover like the Myrthle forest walk and the St. Columba Falls.
+The North east with its temperate rainforests is a "hidden treasure" with only few tourists but many places to discover.

 Prices, Terms & Itinerary

 Accommodation categories - Details here

 Hostel: You share your bedroom with others, usually dorm, shared facilities.

 Above itinerary is just a suggestion.
 We can adjust it to your wishes and to match your flights.

 Displayed prices are valid if the group, who booked the tour, has 6 participants.
 If there are more, the price per person will be lower, if there are less participants, the price per person will be higher.
 To increase the number of participants we can try to fill up with participants outside your group.
 The outside participants will never pay less than the displayed 6 person price.

 What we include